- Loud, persistent snoring

-Through our professional partnership with Philips, we are able to offer home based sleep studies for the simple yet comprehensive diagnosis of sleep apnea.
-Take their 9 Question Sleep Quiz to find out if you are at risk of sleep apnea and could benefit from a diagnostic test.
+Through our professional partnership with Philips, we can offer you a priority, home based sleep study service for a simple yet comprehensive diagnosis of sleep apnea.
+Take the accredited STOP-BANG online questionnaire to find out if you are at risk of sleep apnea and could benefit from a diagnostic test.

-Philips provide their market leading home sleep study service to private sleep clinics across the UK.
-A qualified Philips Sleep Consultant will analyse and accurately score your results before they are uploaded into our Sleep Support Portal.
-Your results will also be reviewed by one of our doctors before being relayed back to you.
+Philips are the market leaders in home sleep study services and currently facilitate both the NHS and private sleep clinics across the UK.
+Upon completion of your sleep study, a highly qualified Philips Sleep Consultant will analyse and accurately score your results before your report is uploaded into our partnered Sleep Support Portal within 5-7 days.
+This will be further analysed by our doctor, before being relayed to you with a recommended action plan.

-The test is completed in the comfort and convenience of your own home.
-No appointments or time off required, everything you need for testing is delivered directly to your door on a day and time that suits you.
+The test is completed in the comfort of your own home using the Philips Alice NightOne home sleep testing (HST) device.
+No waiting for NHS Respiratory/Sleep Clinic referrals and no appointments or time off required, everything you need for testing is conveniently delivered directly to your door on a day and time to suit you.

-The Philips home sleep study quickly and accurately assesses your Sleep Apnea status, bringing you one step closer to treatment and a restful night’s sleep.
+The Philips home sleep study uses state of the art equipment to quickly and accurately assess your Sleep Apnea status, bringing you one step closer to treatment and a restful night’s sleep.

 Identifying and treating Sleep Apnea potentially reduces the risk of negative conditions associated with it, e.g. high blood pressure, heart disease, stroke and diabetes.